livewires/you-win/docs/sheets/2-animation.md

 Notice that the `forever` block has to be inside the `world.onTap` block.
 Just as we can't use a name like `cow` before it's been created, we can't use the name `bullet` **outside** the block that it was created inside.
 This phenomenon is called "scope"; more about that in [Intro #4: Functions](4-Functions.md).

+👉 Save, and check that a bullet appears and starts moving, wherever you tap.

 ## Trig